Skip to content

 Configuring a coding standard using advanced settings#

-If you need more control when creating a new coding standard, use the advanced settings to more precisely define the tools and code patterns that the coding standard should use.
-You can access the advanced settings from the creation wizard by clicking Advanced settings on the group sensitivity step.
+If you need more control when creating a new coding standard, click Advanced settings to more precisely define the tools and code patterns that the coding standard should use.
+When editing an existing coding standard, the advanced settings are the default view.

 To configure a coding standard using advanced settings: